swamiiyer/swamiiyer.github.io/_pages/cs110/collaboration.md

 | View code/work of                      | &#10008; | &#10008; | &#10008; | &#10008; |
 | Copy code/work from                 | &#10008; | &#10008; | &#10008; | &#10008; |

-You are not allowed to submit solutions obtained from websites such as Chegg or Course Hero, or using AI systems such as ChatGPT.
+You are **not** allowed to submit solutions obtained from websites such as Chegg or Course Hero, or using AI systems such as ChatGPT.

-You are not allowed to post questions about the course or about any of the assignments on any website other than our Piazza page.
+You are **not** allowed to post questions about the course or about any of the assignments on any website other than our Piazza page.

-You are not allowed to post your solutions to the assignment problems on public code repositories such as GitHub.
+You are **not** allowed to post your solutions to the assignment problems on public code repositories such as GitHub.

 ### Penalties for Infractions

-If you are suspected of cheating on an assignment/exam, you will be called in (via email) to meet with me.
-In this meeting, you will have an opportunity to convince me that the work you handed in is your own.
-If you are unable to do so or if you do not meet with me within a week of receiving my email, I will conclude that you have indeed cheated on the assignment/exam and act as described below.
+If you are suspected of cheating on a quiz/assignment/exam, your score for the quiz/assignment/exam will be set to a 0 and you will be called in (via email) to meet with me.
+In this meeting, you will have the opportunity to convince me that the work you handed in is your own.
+If you manage to convince me, your quiz/assignment/exam score will be reverted to the original value.
+If you are unable to convince me or if you fail to meet with me within a week of receiving my email, I will conclude that you have indeed cheated on the quiz/assignment/exam and act as described below.

-If this your first time cheating, you will receive a 0 for the assignment/exam and you will be reported to the appropriate department official.
-If you repeat the behavior and are caught again, you will receive an F for the course and you will be reported to the appropriate university personnel.
+If this is your first time cheating, you will receive a 0 for the quiz/assignment/exam and will be reported to the appropriate department official.
+If you repeat the behavior and are caught again, you will receive an F for the course and will be reported to the appropriate university personnel.